 - Make sure to chill the dough for at least 2 hours before baking.
 This allows the dough to be more moldable.

-- When rolling your crinkle cookies, make sure to first roll them in granulated sugar before rolling them in powered sugar for the PERFECT crinkle every time.
+- When rolling your crinkle cookies, roll them in granulated sugar first before rolling them in powered sugar for the PERFECT crinkle every time.

 - Vegan white chocolate chips can be hard to find.
 You can buy them online or omit them altogether.

 - Pull cookies out when they are slightly underdone.
-I found 11 minutes to be perfect.
+I found 11 minutes to be the perfect baking time.
 They will continue to harden as they cool, giving you a crispy outside with a deliciously fudgy and chewy center.

 - Once cookies are completely cool, they can be stored in an airtight container at room temperature for up to 5 days.
 Raw dough can also be frozen for up to 2 months.